-The rule states that to every expression with an arbitrary phonological/graphical form (be it a phoneme, a sequence of phonemes, a morpheme, a word, a phrase etc.) there is a corresponding noun with certain properties, i.e., its pure quote.
+The rule states that to every expression with an arbitrary phonetic/graphical form (be it a phoneme, a sequence of phonemes, a morpheme, a word, a phrase, etc.) there is a corresponding noun with certain properties, i.e., its pure quote.
 If we take the proper noun Obama as an expression instantiating the schema on the left hand side of the rule, we get the pure quote 'Obama' as it occurs in (1a):

-(9) Description of the pure quote 'Obama'
+(9)Description of the pure quote 'Obama'

 '''

-PHON/ <'>
+PHON/ <'><Obama><'>

 GRAPH

+MORPH N

-SEM predicate(x,<Obama>)
+predicate(x,<Obama>)

-λx[x has shape <Obama>] '''
+\lambda x[x \text{ has shape <Obama>}]

+'''

-In contrast to pure quotes, citations of sentences behave, syntactically, like argument clauses, not like noun phrases or nouns.
-In German, they are, firstly, most naturally extraposed and can be placed sentence-internally under special circumstances only - see (10).
+In contrast to pure quotes citations of sentences behave syntactically like argument clauses, not like noun phrases or nouns.
+In German, they are, firstly, most naturally extraposed and can be placed sentence-internally under special circumstances only:

-(10) a.
-Heine hat gesagt "Moritz ist mir der liebste".
-Heine has said "Moritz is me the dearest"

-b.
-'Heine hat "Moritz ist mir der liebste" gesagt.Heine has "Moritz is me the dearest" said 'Heine said "I like Moritz most".'
+- (10a) Heine hat gesagt "Moritz ist mir der liebste".
+Heine has said "Moritz is me the dearest" - (10b) ?Heine hat "Moritz ist mir der liebste" gesagt.
+Heine has "Moritz is me the dearest" said 'Heine said "I like Moritz most".'

 It is just the other way round with noun phrases (they occur most naturally sentence-internally and can be extraposed under special circumstances only).
-Secondly, it is not possible to modify a citation in the same way as a pure quote by adding, for instance, a determiner and an adjective in front of it or PP-attributes behind.
+Secondly, it is not possible to modify a citation in the same way as a pure quote by inserting, for instance, a determiner or an adjective in front of it or PP attributes after it.

-(11) a. \Heine hat gesagt das überraschende "Moritz ist mir der liebste".

-Heine has said the surprising "Moritz is me the dearest"

-b. \Heine said the surprising "I like Moritz most".
+- (11a) \Heine hat gesagt das überraschende "Moritz ist mir der liebste".
+Heine has said the surprising "Moritz is me the dearest" - (11b) \Heine said the surprising "I like Moritz most".

-Thirdly, parentheticals (out of quotes) can be inserted into citations of sentences in the same way they can be inserted into ordinary sentences.
+Thirdly, (speech introducing) parentheticals can be inserted in citations of sentences in the same way they can be inserted in ordinary sentences.

 Thus, there is a clear syntactic difference between pure quotes and citations of sentences.
 Pure quotes are nouns, citations (of sentences) are sentences.
-Semantically, (full) citations seem to denote propositions, just as that clauses do.
-Of course, they do so in a very special way, by referring to an utterance situation which is normally not the utterance situation of the speech presentation (see Pafel 2011 for details).